-This study was conducted in Siaya County which is one of the six counties of Nyanza region in Kenya.
-The county has a land surface area of approximately 2,530 km2 and a water surface area of approximately 1,005 km2.
-It approximately lies between latitude 0° 26' South to 0° 18' North and longitude 33° 58' and 34° 33' East.
+This study was conducted in Siaya County, which is one of the six counties of the Nyanza region in Kenya.
+The county has a land surface area of approximately 2,530 km and a water surface area of approximately 1,005 km.
+It approximately lies between latitudes 0° 26' South to 0° 18' North and longitudes 33° 58' and 34° 33' East.

 Siaya County has one of the highest student-teacher ratios in public secondary schools in Kenya.
-Available data of student-teacher ratios 40:1, 38:1 and 36:1 for the years 2016, 2019 and 2020 indicate that the student-teacher ratio in the county's public secondary schools is the highest in its Nyanza Region and is above the UNESCO recommended ratio of 25:1 (Ministry of Education, 2020).
-A study by Ajayi, Audu and Ajayi (2017) demonstrated that class size has a significant influence on senior secondary school's classroom discipline, engagement and communication.
+Available data of student-teacher ratios of 40:1, 38:1 and 36:1 for the years 2016, 2019 and 2020 indicate the student-teacher ratio in the county's public secondary schools is the highest in its Nyanza Region and is above the UNESCOrecommended ratio of 25:1 (Ministry of Education, 2020).
+A study by Ajayi, Audu and Ajayi (2017) demonstrated that class size significantly influences senior secondary school's classroom discipline, engagement and communication.
 The student-teacher ratio is, therefore, an important factor affecting the effectiveness of classroom instruction.
 Siaya County, like most counties in Kenya, has persistently had below-average academic performance as indicated by the county's KCSE mean scores of 4.123, 4.575 and 4.915 on the KNEC grading scale of 12 points for the years 2020 to 2022.
 It was, therefore, necessary to examine the implementation of evidence-based classroom management practices in public secondary schools in Siaya County.
-The application of evidence-based classroom management practices by classroom teachers would be more effective in creating a conducive learning environment and facilitating student learning in such challenging classroom settings as in Siava County.
+The application of evidence-based classroom management practices by classroom teachers would be more effective in creating conducive learning environments and facilitating student learning in such challenging classroom settings as in Siava County.